petermcloughlin/pallet_furniture_store/README.md

 # UX/UI - User Experience/User Interface

 ## Design Inspiration
-From the beginning of the project, I knew that the colour palette would reflect the wooden pallet theme with shades of gold and yellow acting as the primary colour, in particular boostraps warning colour along with #E2AE3F and #b18600.
+From the beginning of the project, I knew that the colour palette would reflect the wooden pallet theme with shades of gold and yellow acting as the primary colour, in particular bootstrap's warning colour along with #E2AE3F and #b18600.
 The website is kept clean, with good flow, using plenty of white space to draw attention to the products and the website's mission in reducing the carbon footprints of its users.

 A simple wooden pallet is used as a favicon branding logo.
 The logo depicts a simple wooden box made from wooden planks.